 Our comprehensive analysis of Facebook videos in 2017 is here!
 This trend report is based on an analysis of over 33,000 videos, created by almost 300 publishers, that appeared on 500-plus Facebook pages between December 2016 and December 2017.
 We’ve identified the key trends that brands, media companies need to know and how to best leverage them for success.
+From elements such as aspect ratio, duration and engagement to tips on titles that correlate to success, the 2017 Index has key insights for any video strategy.

 The report incorporates and compares the statistics from our previous analyses (Q1 Social Video Index, Q2 Social Video Index, Q3 Social Video Index) with new data from Q4 (September 2017 – December 2017).
 One notable finding is that views are on the decline.
 Following significant increases in the first half of the year, declines of 8-15 percent in the second half point to the impact of the changes to Facebook’s newsfeed.